apache/airflow/dev/README_RELEASE_AIRFLOW.md

 - PR from the 'test' branch to the 'stable' branch

-- When the PR is approved, Set `GITHUB_TOKEN` environment variable.
+- When the PR is approved, install `dev/breeze` in a virtualenv:

+    ```shell script
+    pip install -e ./dev/breeze
+    ```

+- Set `GITHUB_TOKEN` environment variable.
 Needed in patch release for generating issue for testing of the RC

 - Start the release candidate process by running the below command (If you have not generated a key yet, generate it by following instructions on http://www.apache.org/dev/openpgp.html#key-gen-generate-key):